 Practical clinical applications enhance student learning in the Clinical PsyD program.
-Click on the links below to learn how our program prepares psychologists to be well grounded in fundamental and general training, and provides opportunities to develop specialized interests.REQUEST PROGRAM INFORMATION
+View the sections below to learn how our program prepares psychologists to be well grounded in fundamental and general training, and provides opportunities to develop specialized interests.REQUEST PROGRAM INFORMATION

 The hallmark of PCOM's training program in clinical psychology is that fieldwork occurs once the student has demonstrated a mastery of core competencies in assessment and scientific foundations of psychology.
 In addition, students gain knowledge, skills and attitudes that are essential to the concepts and practice of cognitive-behavioral therapy, a cornerstone of the doctoral training program at PCOM.
 The learning in the first two years of the program is through didactic courses that cover topics basic to scientific psychology and to the clinical practice of psychology.

 Use of standardized patient exercises (STEPPS program) provides a means for providing formative feedback on the integration of didactic and clinical skills each year prior to formal practicum experiences.
 The concurrence of field components and seminar experiences in the third and fourth years enables the student to integrate knowledge of theory and research with practicum experience.
 Since doctoral students enter the program from a wide variety of backgrounds in terms of training and clinical experience, the specific objectives are individualized to ensure that the practicum will expand and/or deepen the students' clinical psychology skills and socialize them to the mores and culture of doctoral-level professional psychology.